Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: PB-PCE execution

-In Figure~\ref{fig: ejemplo de ejecucion iterativa} we show the evolution of the variables throughout the full execution of the Iterative-$\alpha$ PCE.
+In Figure~\ref{fig: ejemplo de ejecucion iterativa} we show the evolution of the variables throughout the full execution of PB-PCE.
 As $\alpha$ increases, most variables rapidly approach their binarized values and remain in the plateau once reached.
 In contrast, a small subset of variables continues to explore the loss landscape more deeply, exhibiting larger fluctuations until binarization is ultimately achieved.